solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 #### Primary rotation

-Starts with block that have N-1 roots of (A1, b1) and will transition to (a1, B1) at the Nth block.
+Starts with block that have N-1 or fewer roots of (A1, b1) and will transition to (a1, B1) at the Nth block.

 Roots must contain BOTH, **primary** and **secondary** subcommittee 2/3+ votes.